NFDI4BIOIMAGE/training/_sources/readme.md

 We trace download statistics of some Microscopy / Research Data Management / BioImage Analysis records on [zenodo.org](https://zenodo.org).
 These were the three most downloaded records recently observed.

-1. [I3D:bio's OMERO training material: Re-usable, adjustable, multi-purpose slides for local user training](https://zenodo.org/records/8323588) by "Schmidt, Christian and Bortolomeazzi, Michele and Boissonnet, Tom and Fortmann-Grote, Carsten and Dohle, Julia and Zentis, Peter and Kandpal, Niraj and Kunis, Susanne and Zobel, Thomas and Weidtkamp-Peters, Stefanie and Ferrando-May, Elisa" (134 downloads), licensed [CC-BY 4.0](https://creativecommons.org/licenses/by/4.0/)
+1. [Example Microscopy Metadata JSON files produced using Micro-Meta App to document example microscopy experiments performed at individual core facilities](https://zenodo.org/records/5847477) by "Alessandro Rigano and Ulrike Boehm and Claire M. Brown and Joel Ryan and James J. Chambers and Robert A. Coleman and Orestis Faklaris and Thomas Guilbert and Michelle S. Itano and Judith Lacoste and Alex Laude and Marco Marcello and Paula Montero-Llopis and Glyn Nelson and Roland Nitschke and Jaime A. Pimentel and Stefanie Weidtkamp-Peters and Caterina Strambio-De-Castillia" (103 downloads), licensed [CC-BY 4.0](https://creativecommons.org/licenses/by/4.0/)

-2. [Bio-image Data Science Lectures @ Uni Leipzig / ScaDS.AI](https://zenodo.org/records/12623730) by "Haase, Robert" (93 downloads), licensed [CC-BY 4.0](https://creativecommons.org/licenses/by/4.0/)
+2. [I3D:bio's OMERO training material: Re-usable, adjustable, multi-purpose slides for local user training](https://zenodo.org/records/8323588) by "Schmidt, Christian and Bortolomeazzi, Michele and Boissonnet, Tom and Fortmann-Grote, Carsten and Dohle, Julia and Zentis, Peter and Kandpal, Niraj and Kunis, Susanne and Zobel, Thomas and Weidtkamp-Peters, Stefanie and Ferrando-May, Elisa" (98 downloads), licensed [CC-BY 4.0](https://creativecommons.org/licenses/by/4.0/)

-3. [Forschungsdatenmanagement zukunftsfest gestalten – Impulse für die   Strukturevaluation der Nationalen Forschungsdateninfrastruktur (NFDI)](https://zenodo.org/records/14032908) by "Steuerungsgremium Allianz-Schwerpunkt and Alexander von Humboldt Foundation and Deutsche Forschungsgemeinschaft and Fraunhofer Society and German Rectors' Conference and Leibniz Association and German National Academy of Sciences Leopoldina and German Academic Exchange Service and Helmholtz Association of German Research Centres and Max Planck Society" (54 downloads), licensed [CC-BY 4.0](https://creativecommons.org/licenses/by/4.0/)
+3. [Bio-image Data Science Lectures @ Uni Leipzig / ScaDS.AI](https://zenodo.org/records/12623730) by "Haase, Robert" (60 downloads), licensed [CC-BY 4.0](https://creativecommons.org/licenses/by/4.0/)

 ## How to use this resource